c0rdyc3ps/ScrappyDoo/README.md

 If SharpHound is ScoobyDoo, this extremely simplistic JSON-generating web application is ScoobyDoo's nephew (ScrappyDoo).
 Diehard ScoodyDoo fans (which apparently exist) all thought ScrappyDoo was a crap character, and this is a crap web app.
 So it made sense.

 ### Use Cases
-The primary use case for this application is to be able to create a graph of attack paths that cannot be collected using SharpHound or any other Opengraph collector to be used for reporting purposes.
+The primary use case for this application is to be able to create a graph of attack paths that cannot be collected using SharpHound or any other Opengraph collector.
+This is especially helpful for reporting purposes and client slide decks during post-assessment debrief phases.
 Such paths include:
   - Physical Attack Paths
   - Web Application Attack Paths
   - Hardware Device Attack Paths